 However, a year in London was enough for Derek and, after working in Bracknell as an Environmental Consultant, he returned home to Wales.
 He joined BBC Wales Today in September 1997.

 "I replaced Helen Willetts as the main weather presenter, and have been here ever since!
 As well as preparing and presenting the lunchtime and nightly TV forecasts for BBC Wales Today, I also present weather bulletins for BBC Radio Wales.

 "Contrary to popular belief, weather forecasting is not about looking into a crystal ball.
 There's a lot more to it than that!
 I come in mid-morning and spend the day preparing the charts, analysing the satellite and radar pictures and speaking to the Chief Forecaster in Exeter.

 "My trick to calm my nerves is to be well-prepared, but I always feel that you have to have adrenalin to feel the buzz.
 While I am speaking, someone is giving me a time count in my ear.
 I have to finish on time otherwise the news reader will get upset - not a nice thought!

 "I have appeared on BBC's Auntie's Bloomers, reading the weather from an open top bus during the Rugby World Cup in 1999, chatting about rain and strong winds, when the huge umbrella I was sheltering under was hurled like a javelin across the road.
 Thankfully, no one was hurt, but it was a moment I will never forget.

 "I check the weather in the morning to see if my forecast has been right.
 If I'm wrong, I'm like a bear with a sore head, but if everything has gone according to plan, I feel on Cloud Nine."

-You can keep up to date with my weather reports and all things meteorological in my weather blog on BBC Wales Nature and if you enjoy walking in Wales, visit my Weatherman Walking website for some inspiration!
+You can keep up to date with my weather reports and all things meteorological on Twitter - @bbcwalesnews and @derektheweather and if you enjoy walking in Wales, visit my Weatherman Walking website for some inspiration!